better-internet/radworks-docs/docs/community/README.md

 import Grid, { Button } from '@site/src/components/Grid'

-Welcome to the Radicle Community Hub!
-This is where you'll find project-wide resources, guidelines, and docs relevant for anyone who wants to participate in the Radicle community, whether that's [joining development](https://github.com/radicle-dev), [watching Community Calls](community/calls.md), or [joining a community channel](#join-the-discussion).
+Welcome to the RadicleDAO community hub!
+Here you'll find ecosystem-wide resources, guidelines, and docs relevant for anyone who wants to participate in our community, whether that's [joining development](https://github.com/radicle-dev), [watching Community Calls](community/calls.md), or [joining a community channel](#join-the-discussion).
 This hub is currently maintained by the Community & Governance team.

 :::note